alwi0324/olahPeta/README.md

    rename_peta("5205")
    ```

-   The string "5205" represents the municipality/district code, which corresponds to the first four digits of the SLS code.
-Once the process is complete, the log will display the number of maps successfully renamed based on this municipality/district code.
+   The string "5205" (or it can also numeric) represents the municipality/regency code, which corresponds to the first four digits of the SLS code.
+Once the process is complete, the log will display the number of maps successfully renamed based on this municipality/regency code.
 4. Sit back and relax ☕ — the smart automation in olahPeta handles it all for you.

 <br>